STRIDES/AzureDataSharePipeline/README.md

-Azure Data Lake Gen 2  | azstoragename | ADLS Gen 2 for system use of Synapse workspace Azure Data Lake Gen 2  | azstoragename2 | ADLS Gen 2 to land processed parquet files Azure Key Vault | akvname | Azure Key Vault to store connection string info in secret 1 Synapse Linked Services| LinkedServiceNameX | Linked Services to use in the pipeline Synapse datasets| DatasetNameX | Synapse Datasets to use in the pipeline Synapse pipeline | PipelineName1 | Synapse parameter driven pipeline
+Azure Data Lake Gen 2  | azstoragename | ADLS Gen 2 for system use of Synapse workspace Azure Data Lake Gen 2  | azstoragename2 | ADLS Gen 2 to land processed parquet files Azure Key Vault | akvname | Azure Key Vault to store connection string info in secret 3 Synapse Linked Services| LinkedServiceNameX | Linked Services to use in the pipeline Synapse datasets| DatasetNameX | Synapse Datasets to use in the pipeline Synapse pipeline | PipelineName1 | Synapse parameter driven pipeline

-## What  - High Level Overview of Steps
+## What Needs to Be Done - High Level Overview of Steps

 1. Download the files you'll need locally **into one folder** and note the folder location.
 When you download the full zip from this location, it will separate out into separate folders.
 Move all the files you'll run into one folder.
 This code assumes all files are in one folder location without subfolders.
 The subfolders are for organization and segementation for those who create all the components and those who just run the pipeline creation.
 2. Update the paramfile03.json with the values and naming you want and save.